Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Insurance coverage for weight loss medications remains inconsistent.
 Medicare doesn't cover weight loss drugs, while Medicaid coverage varies by state.
 Private insurance plans increasingly cover GLP-1 medications for diabetes but often exclude obesity indications.

 Manufacturer savings programs can reduce costs for eligible patients.
 Novo Nordisk's Wegovy savings card offers $200 monthly for up to 13 months, while Eli Lilly's Zepbound savings card provides similar benefits.
-However, these programs exclude government insurance beneficiaries and have income restrictions.
+But these programs exclude government insurance beneficiaries and have income restrictions.

 Proper dosing and administration significantly impact both efficacy and tolerability.
 Each medication requires specific titration schedules to minimize side effects while achieving therapeutic benefits.